rayct/zet/docs/1004/README.md

  `git config --local user.signingkey ****************`

-# BUG!... gpg failed to sign the data fatal: failed to write commit object [Git 2.10.0]
+# Important!
+BUG!... gpg failed to sign the data fatal: failed to write commit object [Git 2.10.0]
 ## TIP!
 "If gnupg2 and gpg-agent 2.x are used, be sure to set the environment variable GPG_TTY "
 `export GPG_TTY=$(tty)`